 Simply swapping out the traditional sugar and still going for treats like ice cream is not a great weight loss strategy, but as part of a larger effort to lose weight, adding low or zero-calorie sweeteners into your diet can help.
 It is best to seek medical advice whenever you are making major changes in your diet, so if you are working with a dietitian or nutritionist, be sure to ask if they think allulose is right for you.

 Whether or not a particular sweetener is right for you, losing weight and keeping it off is a huge commitment, especially if you have been diagnosed with obesity.
 For some people, even traditional dieting and exercise are not enough to see the changes they are hoping for.
 In these cases, more aggressive interventions may be required.
-This could include weight loss medication, procedures such as gastric ballooning, or even an endoscopic sleeve gastroplasty.
+This could include procedures such as gastric ballooning, or even an endoscopic sleeve gastroplasty.

 If you are interested in learning more about how True You can help you find freedom from excess body weight, request a consultation today.
 Freedom is waiting.